boyanfan/dream-engine/docs/Animation.md

 - `textureWidth`: The width of a single frame.
 - `textureHeight`: The height of a single frame.
 - `frameRate`: The number of frames to play per second.
+- `flipOffset`: The offset for flipping when the texture content is not centered.

 ### Destructor